RasyadiAbdoellah/authentise-assessment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To install locally, first run `yarn install`.
+To install locally, `git clone` the repo then run `yarn install`.
 Once installed, the below commands are available

 - `yarn start` \
 Runs the app in the development mode.\